AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **AVX-15198** - Process optimization to avoid db updates when transit gateway details are listed by the Aviatrix Controller or CoPilot.
 - **AVX-15238** - Fixed a CaaG registrion failure issue after the cert domain is changed from default.
 - **AVX-15332** - Fixed an issue that was causing the Controller migration process to fail.
-- **AVX-15454** - Deleted dependency of storage account for Azue Chine gateways.
+- **AVX-15454** - Deleted dependency of storage account for Azure China gateways.
 - **AVX-15528** - The real-time status of the gateway is not returned in GCP when there are a large number of instances in the VPC.
 - **AVX-15599** - Cannot launch a gateway on private OOB Controller.
 - **AVX-15639** - When replacing a gateway using image upgrade the new gateway was missing the Aviatrix-Created-Resource tag.
 This has been fixed by ensuring the tag is added while launching the new gateway.